StygianTheBest/StygianCore/README.md

 - Gambler NPC: Allows players to gamble their money
 - Gift Box NPC - Sends players gifts at specified times like level-up
 - Global Trainer NPC - Trains all classes and skills
+- Jukebox NPC - Plays much of the music content and videos in the game
+- Loremaster NPC - Recants lore and trivia of WoW at specific locations
 - Portal Master NPC: Provides quick transport all over the realm
-- Jukebox NPC - Plays much of the music content and videos in the game
 - Transmogrifier NPC (ELUNA): Transmog your gear

 ### CUSTOM VENDORS